fhereygers/CML_LLM_PEFT/README.md

 - 1+ CML GPU workloads with resource profile (2 vCPU / 16 GiB Memory / 1 GPU) will be provisioned
   - Fine-tuning Examples (Optional)
     - A single gpu will run fine-tuning examples only in non-distributed mode
-    - Multiple gpus will be required to run fine-tuning examples distributed accross multiple CML: sessopms.
+    - Multiple gpus will be required to run fine-tuning examples distributed across multiple CML sessions.
   - Application Inference
     - The task explorer application will require 1 GPU to perform inference
 ### CML Runtime